Statistical information

 Until 21 May 2020, detention was a frequent practice rather than an exceptional measure in Hungary, although most of asylum seekers were detained in the transit zones and not in officially recognised places of deprivation of liberty – asylum detention centres.[1]

-In 2017, only 391 asylum seekers were detained in what is formally described as asylum detention.
-These numbers further decreased in 2018, since there were only 7 asylum seekers in asylum detention.[2]
-In 2019 and 2020, 40 and 22 asylum seekers respectively were placed in asylum detention facilities.[3]
-According to the NDGAP, in the case of 9 asylum seekers a prioritised procedure was conducted in 2020.[4]
-In 2021, 2 asylum seekers were detained and a prioritised procedure was conducted in their cases.[5]
-A total of 23 people were detained during the Dublin procedure (Section 31/A(1) Asylum Act),[6] but they were not asylum applicants in Hungary.
-For 2022, the NDGAP only provided the overall number of all ordered asylum detentions, which was 39 and claimed that they do not have data on how many persons detained in asylum detention were actually asylum seekers.[7]
+In 2021, 2 asylum seekers were detained and a prioritised procedure was conducted in their cases.[2]
+A total of 23 people were detained during the Dublin procedure (Section 31/A(1) Asylum Act),[3] but they were not asylum applicants in Hungary.
+For 2022, the NDGAP only provided the overall number of all ordered asylum detentions, which was 39 and claimed that they do not have data on how many persons detained in asylum detention were actually asylum seekers.[4]
 The number 39 therefore contains also the number of persons detained during the Dublin procedure, but who were not asylum applicants in Hungary.
-The officially published NDGAP statistics show that there were 7 asylum seekers detained in asylum detention in 2022.[8]
-In 2023, the NDGAP only provided the overall number of asylum detention orders, which was 36, but this number does not tell how many of persons detained actually applied for asylum in Hungary.[9]
-The officially published NDGAP statistics show that there were 3 asylum seekers detained in asylum detention in 2023.[10]
+The officially published NDGAP statistics show that there were 7 asylum seekers detained in asylum detention in 2022.[5]
+In 2023, the NDGAP only provided the overall number of asylum detention orders, which was 36, but this number does not tell how many of persons detained actually applied for asylum in Hungary.[6]
+The officially published NDGAP statistics show that there were 3 asylum seekers detained in asylum detention in 2023.[7]
+In 2024, there were 4 asylum seekers detained in asylum detention and 83 persons who were detained for the purpose of outgoing Dublin transfer (not asylum seekers in Hungary).[8]

 Source: former IAO and NDGAP.

 In 2019, the vast majority of asylum seekers (433) were detained in the transit zones.
 Taken together, the number of applicants (together with the number of subsequent applicants) detained in transit zones and asylum detention made up 93.6% of the total number of asylum seekers.
 With the closure of the transit zone on 21 May 2020, the number of detained asylum seekers decreased compared to the previous years and only 18.8 % of asylum seekers were deprived of their liberty that year.
 In 2021, there were 2 asylum seekers detained out of 39 asylum-seekers total in Hungary, thus detainees only accounted for 5,1% of all applicants.
 In 2022 there were 7 asylum seekers detained out of 44 asylum-seekers total in Hungary, thus detainees accounted for 15,9% of all applicants.
-In 2023 there were 3 asylum seekers detained out of 28 asylum-seekers[12] total in Hungary, thus detainees accounted for 10,7% of all applicants.
+In 2023, there were 3 asylum seekers detained out of 28 asylum-seekers[10] total in Hungary, thus detainees accounted for 10,7% of all applicants.
+In 2024, there were 4 asylum seekers detained out of 29 asylum-seekers[11] total in Hungary, thus detainees accounted for 13,8% of all applicants.

 There were 2 asylum seekers detained in the Nyírbátor asylum detention centre in 2021.
 Kiskunhalas and Békéscsaba are closed.
-There were 7 asylum seekers detained in the Nyírbátor asylum detention centre in 2022 and 3 persons were detained in Nyírbátor in 2023.
+There were 7 asylum seekers detained in the Nyírbátor asylum detention centre in 2022, 3 persons were detained in Nyírbátor in 2023 and 4 in 2024.

 There are also 3 immigration detention centres located in Budapest Airport Police Directorate, Nyírbátor, and Győr, which hold persons waiting to be deported.
 Asylum seekers who no longer have a right to remain on the territory are also held there.